shntnu/neusis/docs/user_setup/user_management.md

         ../../homes/<some_user>/id_ed25519.pub
       ];
     };
+}
 ```

-The key, `<some_user>`, would need to be replaced with the name of a directory in `homes/`, and `<name of user>` is the human name of the user.
+The key, `<some_user>`, must match the name of the directory in `homes/` created by the user in their PR.

-Then in `home-manager.users`, create a user dictionary with the key again maching the name of a directory in `homes/`.
-The dictionary should be customized for the user preferences, per machine (e.g. `oppy`, `spirit`, etc.).

-Here is an example:
+### Step 2: Link Home Manager Configuration

+In the same file, locate the `home-manager.users` section and add an entry for the user that imports their machine-specific configuration:

 ```
 home-manager = {